meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/nblib/guide-to-writing-MD-programs.rst

 ~~~~~~~~~~~~~~~~~~~

 Now that we have fully described our system and the problem, we need two entities to write an MD loop.
-The first is the ``ForceCalculator`` and the second is an Integrator.
+The first is the :cpp:var:`ForceCalculator` and the second is an Integrator.
-NB-LIB comes with a ``LeapFrog`` integrator but it is also possible for users to write custom integrators.
+NB-LIB comes with a `LeapFrog` integrator but it is also possible for users to write custom integrators.

 .. code:: cpp